Topic A: Prisoner Reform: A Second Chance

 Grace Harkins, Director

-Grace is a sophomore from Connecticut.
+Grace is a junior from Connecticut.
 She is majoring in Cellular and Molecular Biology and minoring in Political Science.
-She is also on a Pre-Med track and hopes to attend medical school and later pursue surgery.
+She is also on a Pre-Med track and hopes to attend medical school.
 Grace will serve as Director for the Commission on Crime Prevention and Criminal Justice (CCPCJ).
 In high school, Grace served as one of the Secretary Generals for her MUN club and is passionate about global affairs.
 Now, she is thrilled to work with her UCMUN peers and is excited for the conference.
 Outside of MUN, she likes to swim, run, embroider, and read.
 Grace also spends her time volunteering at her local hospital.
 She looks forward to meeting the delegates in the fall!
-If there are any questions or concerns, feel free to email her at grace.harkins@uconn.edu.
+If there are any questions or concerns, feel free to email her at grace.harkins@uconn.edu